sashkoristovski/sashkoristovski/README.md

 Hey there 👋

-I’m Sash, a junior software engineer, creative coder and self-proclaimed designer who specializes in front-end development.
+I’m Sash, a junior software engineer, A creative and passionate network engineer, currently looking for a software developer opportunity that will allow me to work alongside an expert team of developers and thereby helping to drive my career progression to more senior roles in the future.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
-[Check out my portfolio.](https://braydoncoyer.dev/)
+[Check out my portfolio.](https://#/)

 ## 📝 Latest Projects